decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 export interface DivProps {
     // (undocumented)
     alignContent: YGAlign;
+    // Warning: (ae-forgotten-export) The symbol "YGAlign" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     alignItems: YGAlign;
     // (undocumented)
     alignSelf: YGAlign;
     // (undocumented)
     border: Position;
+    // Warning: (ae-forgotten-export) The symbol "YGDirection" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     direction: YGDirection;
+    // Warning: (ae-forgotten-export) The symbol "YGDisplay" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     display: YGDisplay;
     // (undocumented)
     flex: number;
     // (undocumented)
     flexBasis: number;
+    // Warning: (ae-forgotten-export) The symbol "YGFlexDirection" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     flexDirection: YGFlexDirection;
     // (undocumented)
     flexGrow: number;
     // (undocumented)
     flexShrink: number;
+    // Warning: (ae-forgotten-export) The symbol "YGWrap" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     flexWrap: YGWrap;
     // (undocumented)
     height: number;
+    // Warning: (ae-forgotten-export) The symbol "YGJustify" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     justifyContent: YGJustify;
     // (undocumented)